ThomasAntoniusCrowley/Android/README.txt

 server side class can all connect to a single database, without fear of falling out of sync.
 Early versions which used SQLite would not have been able to do this.

+To use our software with this database, load the included outputDatabase.db database into mySQL as "restaurant", our code also assumes that the user will use the default mySQL logins, but these can be changed if needed.

 There is an associated client application which runs on android.
 It's through this app that the waiters use to order food items to the various tables, the centralGUI then handles payment and billing for these along with the other functionality asked